budsan/Biribit/README.md

 - Ready to run as a daemon in Linux.
 - Several games can coexist in same server.
 - Server controls client names to be unique.
 Otherwise, renames as Name1, Name2…
-- Clients can communicate each other creating and joining rooms.
-Each room represents a game match.
+- Server let clients join and create rooms.
+Each room represents a match.
-- Rooms have 2 ways of communication:
+- Clients can communicate inside rooms.
+They have 2 ways of communication:
   - Broadcast binary data to other client in the room.
 Useful for real-time games.
   - Append a binary data entry to journal's room.
 Useful for turn-based games.

 ## Client library features:
 - Find servers in LAN.